The Big List

 🌎 Coordinates

-As of the 2020 census, the population of Royalston was approximately 1,250.
-The town has a diverse age range, with a median age of 45 years.
-The racial makeup of the town is predominantly White, with smaller populations of African American, Native American, Asian, and other races.
+As per the 2020 U.S. Census, Sandwich has a population of approximately 20,675 residents.
+The town has a diverse age range, with a significant portion of the population being families.
+The racial makeup of the town is predominantly White, with smaller percentages of African American, Asian, Hispanic, and other races.

 🏞️ Nature & Environment